ItsNicko/FBLA-Testing/learn.md

 # Learn FBLACER: a simple guide for beginners (age ~14)

 This guide explains how FBLACER works in a friendly, step-by-step way.
-No prior experience required — I'll explain terms, show what each part does, and give simple exercises you can try.
+No prior experience required, I'll explain terms, show what each part does, and give simple exercises you can try.

 Who this is for